What Are The Most Valuable Magic Johnson Cards?

 The five-time NBA champion, and Hall of Fame guard is known for his great successes with the LA Lakers, and their rivalry with Larry Bird’s Boston Celtics.

-His rookie card from 1980 is one of the hobby’s all-time gems, and one of the most valuable sports cards of its era.
+Johnson’s 1980-81 Topps rookie card is his most expensive basketball card to buy; It’s one of the hobby’s all-time gems, and one of the most valuable sports cards of its era.

 Although his earliest basketball cards came before, many of Magic’s cards came during the Junk Wax Era of sports cards, in the late-80s and early-90s.